OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 `cd start`

-# MicroProfile Reactive Messaging Key Concepts

-MicroProfile Reactive Messaging recommends a design to build reactive applications based on the following main concepts:

-**Channel**

-A **channel** is a bridge for transporting messages between different parts of the reactive system.
-This can be between the service and a messaging-broker, or between two components within the same service.

-**@Outgoing**

-**@Outgoing** is an annotation indicating that the method feeds a channel.
-The name of the channel is given as attribute.
-For example, **@Outgoing**("systemLoad").

-**@Incoming**

-**@Incoming** is an annotation indicating that the method consumes a channel.
-The name of the channel is given as attribute.
-For example, **@Incoming**("systemLoad").

-**Connector**

-MicroProfile Reactive Messaging uses connectors to attach one end of a channel to another messaging technology and are configured using MicroProfile Config.
-Open Liberty includes the liberty-kafka connector for sending and receiving messages from Apache Kafka.
+The **finish** directory contains the finished project that you will build.

-# Building the Producer in the system microservice
+# Creating the Producer in the system microservice

-The **system** microservice uses the MicroProfile Reactive Messaging to send CPU usage messages to the **inventory** microservice over Kafka.
+The **system** microservice is the producer of the messages that are published to the Kafka messaging system as a stream of events.
+Every 15 seconds, the **system** microservice publishes an event that contains its calculation of the average system load (its CPU usage) for the last minute.

 Create the **SystemService** class.

 Navigate to the **system** directory
 > `cd system/src/main/java/io/openliberty/guides/system/`

 Create the **SystemService.java**